PULL THE STRINGS

 So let’s try this.

 I’m going to give you a list of movies.
 These are all movies that I have right here on my hard drive, right now, and that I would be willing to watch and review.
 If you want to read one of those reviews, all you do is go to the order form at the bottom of this piece.
 Click the button and buy yourself a review.
-I will write a minimum of 2000 words on the film, and I will send it to you.
+I will write between 1500 and 2500 words on the film, and I will send it to you.
 For 48 hours, that review will belong to you and you alone, and then I’ll publish them here in an archive that everyone can read.
 Considering I’ve got about 4000 movies on this hard drive, there’s a book in there eventually, and you guys can crowd-fund it on its way, one film at a time.
 Basically, it's time for critics to consider the idea that commissions might be a great way to give real value directly to the reader.

 The price? $125.
 And here’s how I arrived at that price.
 Each review takes the screening time plus about four hours of thinking/writing/rewriting.
 Six hours of work for $125 is not a ton of money.
 However, I can potentially use this review again later, so it’s got some added value for me.
 On your end, you’re getting to pick and choose the conversation we’re having about movies, because the list of titles you can pull from is going to be pretty diverse and deep.
 You want something obscure like the Alan Arkin film where he played Inspector Clouseau?
 I’ll do that.
 You want to know what I thought of the work of Brett Leonard in the ‘90s?
 God help you, I’ll rewatch it, and I’ll tell you.
 I’m going to try not to cover ground I’ve already covered, so you won’t see the Star Wars movies or the Lord of the Rings films or most of the major milestones from the time I’ve been publishing at Ain’t It Cool and HitFix over the last 20 years.
 But what you will see is a list that covers classics, obscurities, trash, and masterpieces alike.

 Maybe no one will take me up on this and I’ll take it down and I’ll just pretend it didn’t happen.
 Or maybe you guys will want to try this and play the game for a while.
-If you do buy a review, you’ll receive it within ten days of the purchase.
+If you do buy a review, you’ll receive it within thirty days of the purchase.
 If I don’t have time to write reviews, I’ll take the link down for a few days, and I’ll post a notice to that effect.
-But you can count on “within ten days” and “2000 words minimum” as your two set-in-stone conditions here, and you will always be given an exclusive window to enjoy the review for yourself.
+But you can count on “within thirty days” and “1500 - 2000 words minimum” as your two set-in-stone conditions here, and you will always be given an exclusive window to enjoy the review for yourself.
 I can’t guarantee I’ll like the film you ask me to review, or that my opinion and yours will line up.
 You may end up mad that I didn’t love your favorite movie, and I hope you know that I will never set out to upset you.
 That’s just the truth of how these conversations sometimes go.

 But since we’re friends, we’ll get through it.